 Drupal 7 Path: admin/config/services/aggregator

-Drupal 6 Menu Location: Administer > Content management > Feed aggregator
+Drupal 6 Menu Location: Administer | Content management | Feed aggregator

 Drupal 6 Path: admin/content/aggregator

 Description: Allows you to add and categorize news feeds for display on your site.

 New Settings: The aggregator settings are largely the same.
 However, the interface for listing the current categories and feeds includes links to create new categories and feeds.
 In Drupal 6, these links appeared as additional tabs.
 In Drupal 7, you can also configure the number of items to show in a recent news items block as well as the length to trim postings to when showing teasers.
 Finally, you can import OPML files to setup multiple feeds at once.

 RSS publishing